 Recruitment

-Our team is always looking for committed, talented, and driven people to join us.
+Our team is interested in committed, talented, and driven people.
 If you love the mountains and want to help others, we'd love to meet you.
-We generally have an annual recruitment cycle both for field and support teams.
+We generally have a recruitment cycle for both field and support volunteers once per year or every-other-year.
+Even if you’re not looking to go into the field, there’s still a place for you on our team!

 Within a year’s time I had been lowered out of a helicopter, tracked a lost fisherman, searched for a lost child, pulled two people from entrapment, stopped arterial bleeding, splinted broken bones, restored perfusion, rappelled off cliffs, been lowered off cliffs, and did it all with an amazing team. - MONOSAR Rescue Member, 2018